General Information

 the paper topic.
 The suggested length for a research paper is 15-20 single-spaced pages.

-Some examples of topics for research paper topics are:
+Some examples of topics for research papers include

 -

-data mining and collaborative filtering to learn user profiles and predict future user
+data mining and machine learning to learn user profiles and predict future user

 behavior.
 The study should examine variety of techniques and approaches used in the